modabas/ModEndpoints/README.md

 WebResultEndpoint and ServiceResultEndpoint, the two abstract endpoint bases, have a 'HandleAsync' method which returns a strongly typed [business result](https://github.com/modabas/ModResults).

-They differ only in converting these business results into HTTP responses before sending response to client.
-Other features described previously are common for both of them.
+These two endpoint types differ only in converting these business results into HTTP responses before sending response to client.

+MinimalEndpoint within ModEndpoints.Core package, is closest to barebones Minimal Api.
+Its 'HandleAsync' method support the following types of return values:

+- string
+- T (Any other type)
+- Minimal Api IResult based

+Other features described previously are common for all of them.

 Each type of andpoint has various implementations that accept a request model or not, that has a response model or not.

+### MinimalEndpoint

+A MinimalEndpoint implementation, after handling request, returns the response model.

+- MinimalEndpoint&lt;TRequest, TResponse&gt;: Has a request model, supports request validation and returns a response model.
+- MinimalEndpoint&lt;TResponse&gt;: Doesn't have a request model and returns a response model.

 ### ServiceResultEndpoint